DEFRA/epr-backend/docs/architecture/discovery/pepr-lld.md

 #### `POST /v1/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}/upload-completed`

-Internal endpoint used by CDP Uploader to notify the backend when a file upload is complete or has failed virus scan.
+Internal endpoint used by CDP Uploader to notify the backend when preprocessing is complete or has failed.

 Request body matches CDP Uploader's callback payload: